-Biden picks Rep. Deb Haaland (D-N.M.) to be first Native American interior secretary
+With historic picks, Biden puts environmental justice front and center

 Biden’s decision to appoint Haaland to head Interior will hold profound meaning for the 1.9 million Native Americans whose education and health care are often influenced by the department’s decisions.

-“It’s symbolic, but it just cuts to the core of Indian culture,” University of Colorado at Boulder law professor Charles Wilkinson said.
-“The Department of Interior has almost unlimited power over tribes.
-And by the way, that is power to do good or bad.”

-“It’s called plenary power,” he added, and Native people jokingly call it, ‘plenty power.’"

-Jim Enote, a Zuni tribal member and chief executive of the Native-led Colorado Plateau Foundation, said in an interview that the move signals how much has changed over the last half-century.
+Jim Enote, a Zuni tribal member and chief executive of the Native-led Colorado Plateau Foundation, said in an interview that the move signals how much has changed over the past half-century.
 Native Americans “do not participate in the same channels of influence as other Americans,” he said, and some previous Interior secretaries have held a dismissive attitude toward the country’s first inhabitants.

 The legacy of Interior is blemished by instances of federal officials removing Native Americans from their ancestral lands — including from Yellowstone, the first and perhaps most iconic national park.

-Years later, in 1972, several hundred tribal activists took over Interior Department headquarters in Washington to draw attention to their plight.
-A little more than a decade later, in 1983, then-Interior Secretary James G. Watt blamed the problems on U.S. reservations on indigenous culture.
+Years later, in 1972, several hundred tribal activists took over the Interior Department headquarters in Washington to draw attention to their plight.
+In 1983, then-Interior Secretary James G. Watt blamed the problems on U.S. reservations on Indigenous culture.

 “If you want an example of the failure of socialism,” Watt said in an interview on a satellite radio show based in Tulsa, “don’t go to Russia.
 Come to America and go to the Indian reservations.”

-That sentiment was “appallingly wrong,” Enote said, adding that it made sense to break with the past.
-“Why not a Native person?
-We are not our grandparents, or our great-grandparents’ Native Americans.
-We are now the deans of law schools, trusted surgeons, heads of museums, businesspeople, entrepreneurs and CEOs of influential foundations.”

-Biden’s choice comes as the federal government’s relationship with tribes has eroded under the Trump administration, which has removed protections from sacred tribal sites in Utah’s Bears Ears National Monument and allowed oil drillers into Alaska’s Arctic National Wildlife Refuges, home to the caribou that Native Alaskans hunt for food.
+Biden’s choice comes as the federal government’s relationship with tribes has eroded under the Trump administration, which has removed protections from sacred tribal sites in Utah’s Bears Ears National Monument and allowed oil drillers into Alaska’s Arctic National Wildlife Refuge, home to the caribou that Native Alaskans hunt for food.

 “The Trump administration has not been kind to Indian country,” Haaland said.
 “He has thrown tribal consultation essentially out the window.”

-She argued that Trump’s interior secretaries, Ryan Zinke and David Bernhardt, reorganized the Bureau of Indian Affairs and other Interior Department bureaus in a way that has hampered the ability of Native Americans to confer with federal officials.
-Relocating the Bureau of Land Management’s headquarters to Grand Junction, Colo., for example, has made it harder for tribal leaders accustomed to traveling to Washington.
+She argued that Trump’s interior secretaries, Ryan Zinke and David Bernhardt, reorganized the Bureau of Indian Affairs and other agencies in ways that hampered the ability of Native Americans to confer with federal officials.

-“It doesn’t help them that they move one big facet of the Department of the Interior to another state, because that’s not the way that things have been done,” she said.

-Chase Iron Eyes, a Native American activist and attorney with the Lakota People’s Law Project, said that while Indigenous people have several champions in Congress, he is relieved to see that the department will be run by someone who’s a tribal member.
+Chase Iron Eyes, a Native American activist and attorney with the Lakota People’s Law Project, said that while Indigenous people have several champions in Congress, he is elated the department will be run by a tribal member.

 “It could not have been in our forefathers’ dreams to have an actual Indian be appointed at the Cabinet level in the agency that is meant to oversee their absorption,” he said.

-Charles Curtis, a Republican who was vice president from 1929 to 1933 under President Herbert Hoover, was the first person of Native American ancestry to serve in a Cabinet.
-He was a member of the Kaw nation.
+Charles Curtis, a Republican and member of the Kaw nation who was vice president from 1929 to 1933 under President Herbert Hoover, was the first person of Native American ancestry to serve at the highest levels of the federal government.

 Haaland bolstered her national profile in 2016 by going to the Standing Rock Sioux’s reservation in North and South Dakota to join tribal leaders in opposition to the construction of the Dakota Access pipeline.
 “She asked what I needed and what the tribe needed,” said Jodi Archambault, a former special assistant to Barack Obama for Native American affairs and a member of the tribe.
 Haaland, she said, was able to provide support from some New Mexico labor unions — and tortillas and green chili stew.

-“She brought her own cooking things and opened her trunk up, and said this is the best I can do,” Archambault said, adding: “The stew was really good; the tortillas were excellent.”
+“She brought her own cooking things and opened her trunk up, and said, ‘This is the best I can do,’ ” Archambault said, adding, “The stew was really good; the tortillas were excellent.”

-Mike DeBonis contributed to this report.
+Steven Mufson and Mike DeBonis contributed to this report.